 Query plans show whether MySQL or MariaDB will reach rows through an index lookup, a full scan, a temporary table, or a filesort before the statement ever becomes a production incident.
 Reading that plan first turns SQL tuning from guesswork into a controlled check of how much data the optimizer expects to touch.

-Base EXPLAIN describes the optimizer's chosen access path for a statement, usually one row per table in the plan.
+Base EXPLAIN describes the optimizer's chosen access path for a statement, usually one row per table in the tabular plan.
 Shared fields such as type, possible_keys, key, rows, and Extra show how the server will reach data, which indexes it considered, which index it chose, and whether extra work such as sorting or temporary tables is still required.
+On MySQL, request FORMAT=TRADITIONAL when that stable column set matters, because current servers can choose another default from @@explain_format.

-Current MySQL and MariaDB releases still overlap on plain EXPLAIN, but the deeper inspection commands differ.
-MySQL keeps the default traditional plan table, adds SHOW WARNINGS, FORMAT=JSON, optional FORMAT=TREE, and EXPLAIN ANALYZE, while MariaDB uses EXPLAIN EXTENDED for the rewritten query text plus filtered and uses ANALYZE or ANALYZE FORMAT=JSON for execution-time statistics.
+Current MySQL and MariaDB releases still overlap on tabular EXPLAIN, but the deeper inspection commands differ.
+MySQL supports FORMAT=TRADITIONAL, FORMAT=JSON, FORMAT=TREE, SHOW WARNINGS, and EXPLAIN ANALYZE; current 9.x servers can default to tree output and can return JSON analysis when the JSON EXPLAIN format version supports it.
+MariaDB uses EXPLAIN EXTENDED for the rewritten query text plus filtered and uses ANALYZE or ANALYZE FORMAT=JSON for execution-time statistics.
 Any execution-time variant runs the statement, so keep it on representative but safe workloads.

 Plans are cost estimates built from current statistics plus the specific constants in the predicate, so customer_id = 1 and customer_id = 9001 can choose different paths on the same table.

 The example above shows MySQL's traditional tabular output.
-MariaDB's plain EXPLAIN usually shows a shorter column set and omits partitions and filtered until EXPLAIN EXTENDED or ANALYZE is used.
+Current MySQL can make plain EXPLAIN follow @@explain_format, so FORMAT=TRADITIONAL keeps the columns predictable.
+MariaDB's plain EXPLAIN uses a shorter tabular output and omits partitions and filtered until EXPLAIN EXTENDED or ANALYZE is used.

 Single-table statements usually return one row.
 Join plans usually return one row per table, and row order reflects the join order chosen by the optimizer rather than the order used in the SQL text.